Paolo Imbalzano

 Clinical supervision ›

-Relational psychotherapist, ILF neurofeedback practitioner, and clinical supervisor in Shinfield, Reading, Berkshire, UK.
+Relational psychotherapist, ILF neurofeedback practitioner, and clinical supervisor.

 +44 (0)7803 049039 · paolo@presentingpast.co.uk